nwupkc/Divvy/Divvy.md

 # Conclusion

-We have used linear regression, decision trees, bagging, random forests, and boosting models to predict the usage of Divvy.
-Ensemble models performed better than simple models like linear regression and decision trees.
-The RMSE associated with bagging is 2025.091 compared to that of a simple linear regression's 2476.261.
-We have to acknowledge that RMSE was important as our primary goal was prediction accuracy.
-If instead our goal was interpretability of the model, then linear regression and decision tree is far more interpretable than complex ensemble models.
+We have used linear regression, decision trees, bagging, random forests, and boosting models to predict the Divvy usage.Ensemble models performed better than simple models like linear regression and decision trees.
+The RMSE associated with bagging is 2025.091 compared to a simple linear regression's 2476.261 which is 18% improvement in accuracy.

+On a side note, if our goal was interpretability of the model, then linear regression and decision tree is far more interpretable than complex ensemble models.
+However, reducing RMSE was of utmost importance as our primary goal was prediction accuracy.

 ## Data Preparation (Optional)